The Parameterised Complexity of List Problems on Graphs of Bounded Treewidth: Conclusions and Open Problems

 We have proved that \textsc{List Edge Chromatic Number} and \textsc{List Total Chromatic Number} are fixed parameter tractable, parameterised by treewidth, although the \textsc{List Edge Colouring} and \textsc{List Total Colouring} problems are NP-hard on graphs of treewidth at most two.
 Thus, as for vertex colouring, it is computationally easier to calculate list edge or total chromatic number of a graph than to determine whether a given set of lists admits a proper colouring of the graph.

 We also demonstrated that \textsc{List Hamilton Path} is W[1]-hard, even when parameterised by pathwidth, giving another example of a problem that solvable in linear time on graphs of bounded treewidth but has a W[1]-hard list version.
+Our reduction also implies $f(k)n^{o(k)}$ lower bound on the running time for any algorithm to solve this problem on graphs of treewidth $k$, under the exponential time hypothesis.
+A natural open question is whether \textsc{List Hamilton Path} may belong to FPT with respect to other parameters, such as the feedback vertex set size or the vertex cover number of the graph.

-It would be interesting to investigate whether there are further problems that are fixed parameter tractable, parameterised by treewidth, but have a W[1]-hard list version.
+More generally, it would be interesting to investigate whether there are further problems that are fixed parameter tractable parameterised by treewidth but have a list version which is W[1]-hard in this setting.